Rutgers, The State University of New Jersey

 • Analyze and synthesize information and ideas from multiple sources to generate new insights.

-Students receiving a score of 4 or above on the AP English composition or literature tests are exempted from Expository Writing 01:355:101, and for such students the writing and communication goals become a two-course requirement: WCr and WCd.
-Transfer credits from courses taken in high school will not meet this requirement, even if they appear on a college transcript.
+Students receiving a score of 4 or above on the AP English composition or literature tests are exempted from College Writing 01:355:101, and for such students the writing and communication goals become a two-course requirement: WCr and WCd.

 The Revision-Based Writing and Communication learning goal [WCr] must be fulfilled by taking a class at Rutgers University-New Brunswick; transfer and AP courses are not certified to meet this learning goal.